This site contains affiliate links. We may earn a commission at no cost to you.

 We believe in showing our working.
 Here is exactly how we tested each VPN so you can judge the methodology for yourself.

 Testing period: Three weeks in February and March 2026.
-Each VPN was installed on the same devices and tested under identical conditions.
+Each VPN was installed on the same devices and tested under identical conditions, one provider at a time, with a clean reinstall between each.

 Devices: Windows 11 desktop, MacBook Air M3, iPhone 15, Samsung Galaxy S24, and an iPad Pro.
 We tested native apps on each platform.

-Streaming: We tested access to Pornhub (blocked in Australia), Netflix US, BBC iPlayer, Disney+, Hulu, and Amazon Prime Video.
+Streaming: We tested access to Pornhub (blocked in Australia since March 2026), Netflix US, BBC iPlayer, Disney+, Hulu, and Amazon Prime Video.
 We checked whether each VPN could consistently unblock these services without needing to switch servers multiple times.

 Frequently Asked Questions